Asda Mobile SIM only deals

 - Three – Will send you a free SIM card, and offers some of the lowest rates in the business for calls, texts and data.
 Still not as cheap as a contract deal, or as cheap as an Asda Mobile bundle, but fairly close, so Three gets points for trying

 - giffgaff – Is on the O2 network.
 While its PAYG rates are far from the lowest, it offers customers a way of earning back credit with its Payback scheme.
 Customers can earn points by introducing friends to giffgaff and helping out on the giffgaff community forum.

-They are: Andorra, Austria, Azores, Balearic, Islands, Belgium, Bulgaria, Canary Islands, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Faroe Islands, Finland, France, French Guiana, Germany, Gibraltar, Greece, Guadeloupe, Guernsey, Hungary, Iceland, Ireland, Isle of Man, Italy, Jersey, Latvia, Lichtenstein, Lithuania, Luxembourg, Madeira, Malta, Martinique, Mayotte, Monaco, Netherlands, Norway, Poland, Portugal, Reunion, Romania, Saint Martin, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland and Vatican City
+They are: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, French Guiana, Germany, Greece, Guadeloupe, Guernsey, Hungary, Iceland, Ireland, Isle of Man, Italy, Jersey, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Reunion, Romania, Slovakia, Slovenia, Spain and Sweden.

 If you're travelling somewhere else, check on the Asda Mobile website for the rates you're going to pay prior to your departure.
 Depending on where you're going, things can get expensive.